Union of Uzhhorod: Background

 The Union of Uzhhorod was not the first union between the Roman Catholic Church and Eastern Orthodox clergy.
-It was preceded by the 1595 Union of Brest in the Kingdom of Poland.
-In fact, several parishes of northeastern Hungary fell under the jurisdiction of the historic Eparchy of Przemyśl and so when Bishop Athanasius Krupecki of Przemyśl brought news of the Union to the region, he subsequently began administration of the first "united" parishes within Royal Hungary.
+It was preceded by the 1595 Union of Brest in the Polish-Lithuanian Commonwealth.
+In fact, several parishes of northeastern Hungary fell under the jurisdiction of the historic Eparchy of Peremyshl and so when Bishop Atanasii Krupetskyi of Peremyshl brought news of the Union to the region, he subsequently began administration of the first "united" parishes within Royal Hungary.

 On the Hungarian side of the Carpathian Mountains, as on the Polish side, the Orthodox Church had been the only church for the more than 600 years since Eastern Christians Slavs had first arrived in the Carpathians.
 However, under the governance of the Kingdom of Hungary (and later the Habsburg monarchy), Orthodox clergy saw their status slowly erode.
 In the 16th century, when Hungary implemented proprietary serfdom, Orthodox clergy were enserfed along with peasants, while Catholic clergy were exempt.
 Even the Bishop of Mukachevo was at the mercy of the Hungarian lords.
 As Orthodox clergy, their status became that of vassals with requisite feudal duties.
 To improve their conditions, some Orthodox priests wished to form a new church under the Catholic church.
 Simultaneously, "Roman Catholic magnates lead by the Drugeth family" sought to expand the reach of the Roman Catholic Church.
 These forces culminated in several attempts to implement church union.

 First, in 1614, 50 priests convened at the Krasny Brod Monastery with this intent, but a crowd of Orthodox protested and dispersed the group.
-Later that same year, Bishop Vasyl Tarasovych traveled to Munkacs (then within the neighboring Principality of Transylvania) to announce a union with the Catholich Church, though this never formally materialized.
+Later that same year, Bishop Vasyl Tarasovych traveled to Mukachevo (then within the neighboring Principality of Transylvania) to announce a union with the Catholic Church, though this never formally materialized.
 A second attempt in Hungary in the 1630s under also failed, though Tarasovych personally accepted union in May, 1642 at Laxenburg, Austria before Emperor Ferdinand II and Bishop György Lappay.
 Finally, in April 1646, Bishop Petro Parfenii was able to convene a meeting of 63 (out of a few hundred) priests who would pledge their allegiance to the Pope of Rome.